Seventh Meeting of United for Smart Sustainable Cities(U4SSC), Virtual, 20 June 2023

 Objectives

-The main objectives of the meeting are to:
+The main objectives of the meeting were to:

 • Provide an update on the work of the U4SSC Thematic Groups;